paul1776/Slippery-Slot-Machine/README.md

 ### Requirements

-You will create the following files and add them to your repository:
+I had to create the following files and add them to my repository:
 - `ActivityDiagram.pdf`, a UML activity diagram which models the behavior of the `payOff` method described above.
   - Your diagram may assume that the five-number spin has been provided (as input to the function).
   - Your diagram should describe the logic used to detect each of the rules above.